6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 2. Ibanez miKro GRGM21

-Ibanez might be best known for their premium guitars like the JEM or their RG series.
+Legendary Japanese builders Ibanez might be best known for their premium guitars like the JEM or their RG series.
 But they also make affordable, entry level guitars.
+In particular, I often feel like Japanese guitars prioritize playability, even for smaller-framed individuals.

 Their miKro series is aimed directly at beginners, especially younger beginners.
 The GRGM21 is one of the best in this entire range.